ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 After your account is deleted, some content will remain.
 This content is assigned to a system-wide Ghost User.
 For example, comments that you added to an issue remain, but they are attributed to the Ghost User.
 To delete all of the content that you authored, contact [IBM Support](https://www.ibm.com/cloud/support){: external}

-{{site.data.keyword.gitrepos}} uses a single sign-on mechanism that automatically creates a corresponding Git account for your IBM Cloud account the first time that you access the tool integration.
+{{site.data.keyword.gitrepos}} uses a single sign-on mechanism that automatically creates a corresponding Git account for your {{site.data.keyword.cloud_notm}} account the first time that you access the tool integration.
 After you delete your account, do not access {{site.data.keyword.gitrepos}}.
 If you access {{site.data.keyword.gitrepos}} again, a new account is automatically created that you must delete.
 {: important}

-## Modifying, exporting, and deleting Continuous Delivery pipeline data
+## Modifying, exporting, and deleting {{site.data.keyword.contdelivery_short}} pipeline data
 {: #managing_pipeline_data}

 {{site.data.keyword.contdelivery_short}} provides two different types of pipelines: Classic and Tekton.
-These pipelines run scripts to build, test, and deploy your application to the IBM Cloud.
+These pipelines run scripts to build, test, and deploy your application to the {{site.data.keyword.cloud_notm}}.
 To do this, pipelines provide stages/tasks, jobs/steps, environment variables, and other objects that might contain personal data.
 You can delete these objects individually or you can delete an entire pipeline.

 Make sure that you coordinate with other members of your team before you delete shared objects or pipelines.
 Deleting shared objects might cause a pipeline to fail.

 A pipeline cannot exist outside of a toolchain.
 If you delete a toolchain, all of the pipelines that are associated with the toolchain are also deleted.
 If you plan to delete an entire toolchain, you do not need to delete each pipeline individually.
-Instead, skip to the "Modifying and deleting toolchains and tool integrations" section, and follow the steps to delete a toolchain.
+Instead, go to the "Modifying and deleting toolchains and tool integrations" section, and follow the steps to delete a toolchain.
 {: important}

 ## Classic pipelines